finleysg/bhmc2/punch-list.md

 * Gah!
 Green fees and cart fees for 9-hole events

+* Bug: New reg and login: should not be presented with a reg button
 * Calendar event for deadlines
 * Silly season events (invite only)
 * Bug: can register twice (matchplay, for example)